-- 2.5 ENSG is a group formed of councillors and residents of Example Parish acting under terms of reference and recognised by Example Parish Council for the purpose of preparing a plan for the future development of the parish. - 2.6 ENSG, on behalf of the Parish Council and the community of Example Parish, will be responsible for carrying out the work necessary to deliver the neighbourhood plan.

-2.7 ENSG will:
+- 2.5 ENSG is a group formed of councillors and residents of Example Parish acting under terms of reference and recognised by Example Parish Council for the purpose of preparing a plan for the future development of the parish. - 2.6 ENSG, on behalf of the Parish Council and the community of Example Parish, will be responsible for carrying out the work necessary to deliver the neighbourhood plan. - 2.7 ENSG will: - i.

-- i.
 Seek to involve the whole community and gather the views and opinions of as many groups and organisations in the community as possible in the preparation of the neighbourhood plan.
 An extensive and inclusive programme of community participation and consultation will be carried out to help develop the plan; - ii.
 Project manage the preparation of the plan, prepare a project plan and budget and regularly report back to the Parish Council on details of progress against timetable and budget on (at least) a monthly basis, and share the project plan with the SDNPA; - iii.
-Act as the main conduit between the Parish Council, the local community, the SDNPA and the relevant district and county councils for neighbourhood planning matters;
+Act as the main conduit between the Parish Council, the local community, the SDNPA and the relevant district and county councils for neighbourhood planning matters; - iv.
+Submit a description of the scope of the proposed neighbourhood plan to Example Parish Council for its consideration and approval as soon as is practicable; - v.
+Liaise with relevant authorities and organisations to ensure that the Plan is as effective as possible, is fit for purpose and complies with the National Park Purposes and Duty and the strategic elements of the emerging SDNP Local Plan (Note: The SDNPA has statutory purposes and socio-economic responsibilities as specified in the Environment Act (1995): Purpose I: To conserve and enhance the natural beauty, wildlife and cultural heritage of the area.
+Purpose 2: To promote opportunities for the understanding and enjoyment of the special qualities of the National Park by the public.
+Duty: To seek to foster the social and economic wellbeing of the local communities within the National Park in pursuit of our purposes);